celo-org/docs/blog/05-03-2023-Create a-Secure-Multi-Factor-Authentication-on-the-Celo-Blockchain/create-a-secure-multi-factor-authentication-on-the-celo-blockchain.md

 ---
 title: Create a Secure Multi-Factor Authentication on the Celo Blockchain
-description: 'Learn how to create a secure multi factor authentication on the Celo blockchain',
+description: 'Learn how to create a secure multi factor authentication on the Celo blockchain'

 authors:
   - name: Michael Diagbare